-It is said that 70 percent of women will experience breast pain at some point in their lives, from the onset of breast lumps, pain, soreness, and shifts in size or shape.
-However, the onset of pain in only the left breast may leave some women wondering what's going on.
+It is said that 70 percent of women will experience breast pain at some point in their lives.1 However, the onset of pain in only the left breast may leave some women wondering what's going on.

 About Breast Pain

-To begin with, breast pain - medically referred to as mastalgia, mastodynia, or mammalgia - is characterized by a burning, tightness, dullness, soreness, or sharp pain in the left, right, or both breasts.
+To begin with, breast pain - medically referred to as mastalgia, mastodynia, or mammalgia - is characterized by a burning sensation, tightness, dullness, soreness, or sharp pain in the left, right, or both breasts.

 Left breast pain is just that, pain in or under the left breast that does not affect the right side, causing discomfort in the outer quadrant, nipple, or surrounding areas.